 On King's Day the festivities continue throughout Amsterdam with the free market, food/drink stalls, concert stages, impromptu street entertainers, party boats and all sorts of weird and wonderful fun.

 There are 5 large dance parties planned which are held outside of the centre.
 These are: Kingsland Festival (RAI Amsterdam), Urban Music Festival (Turbinestraat), Loveland van Oranje (Meerpark), Nassau Festival (Olympic Stadium Area) and Oranjebloesem (Pampuslaan-Blijburg).
 Entry is only for ticket holders, no at-the-door sales.

-The best way to get around Amsterdam on King's Day is on foot - temporary signposts can guide you to areas of interest.
-Be aware that public transport - buses, trams and taxis - do not operate during King's day in the city centre; transport services are running around the outskirts of the city and you require a ticket as normal.
+The best way of getting around Amsterdam on King's Day is on foot - temporary signposts can guide you to areas of interest.
+City centre public transport - buses, trams and taxis - will not operate during King's day; transport services will run around the outskirts of the city and you do require a ticket as normal.

-Train services from Amsterdam Central are also restricted, so double check with NS Dutch Railways if planning international travel or going to the airport.
+Train services from Amsterdam Central are also restricted, so double check with NS Dutch Railways (ns.nl) if planning international travel or going to the airport.
 If coming to Amsterdam from other parts of Netherlands by train it is preferable to arrive at Amsterdam Zuid or Amsterdam Amstel station and walk in.
-Amsterdam RAI station will be closed.
 Expect Amsterdam stations to be extremely busy with up to a quarter of a million people arriving by train.

 Be aware that the city centre can get extremely crowded in some places - expect large crowds to gather on Dam Square and Museumplein.
 Watch out for pickpockets and be vigilant to new perceived security threats.